(Cortaderia jubata, Cortaderia selloana)

 - Serious pests in California and New Zealand

 The two known populations in Lihue and Kokee have been eradicated.
 KISC is working to educate the general public about the invasiveness of these plants.
-Please report any sightings of these plants.

 - Saccharum officinarum, commonly known as Sugarcane, can be mistaken for Pampas Grass.
 They both share a similar looking pink toned plume, however sugarcane’s plume is much smaller than Pampass Grass.
 Sugarcane does not clump like Pampas Grass.